chariff/GPro/README.md

 in a Bayesian framework which allows in turn for global optimization of the inferred functions (Gaussian processes) in as few iterations as possible.

-Brief guide to using GPro
+Brief guide to using GPro.
 =========================

 ## 1. Fitting and making Predictions.